 I swallowed and slowly knelt by her.
-I said, "I am sorry, my love."
+I could barely even look at her as I said, "I am so sorry, my love."
 She put her hand on me.
 She was scared but still loved me.

 Again I wondered, where had this impulse come from inside of me?!
 It was like something was battling the good in me and only now had been revealed.
 It was like the words that had come out of my mouth and my impulse to push her were in contrast to what I thought I lived by.